dear-clouds/Community/README.md

 Community Repository for Unofficial Cloudbox Add-ons.
 All those taks have been tested multiple times but the Community repo take months to check pull requests so you can just clone my task folder here.

-**Make sure your repo is up-to-date first and only clone the specific taks listed below.**
+**Make sure your repo is up-to-date first and only clone the specific taks listed below + community.yml.**

 ## My Fork